Angoooose/tic-tac-toe-v2/README.md

 # tic-tac-toe-v2

 A web application for playing tic-tac-toe against a computer opponent (CPU) with varying levels of difficulty.
-Build using React.
+Built using React.

 # Explanation of CPU behavior